-To read more about the project, research and outcomes, CLICK HERE.
+To read more about the project, research and outcomes on Chicago’s west side in 2017, CLICK HERE.

 In 2019, the work will continue on Chicago’s south side.
 Free training is available to all Chicagoans who live or work on Chicago’s mid- or far-south side as a part of the Mental Health Public Awareness Initiative.